swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

-The closure can be implemented to instead take in the projected-value type by using the `$` prefix in the parameter name:
+The closure can be written to instead take in the projected-value type by using the `$` prefix in the parameter name:

 ```swift
 let log: (History<Int>) -> Void { (@Traceable $value) in